-For many, an adventure to Antarctica is the trip of a lifetime, but here are 20 reasons why you should add it to your own list.
+For many it is considered the trip of a lifetime, but for those still unconvinced here are 20 reasons why you should add an Antarctica cruise to your own list.

 1. It’s the world’s largest wilderness region

 Measuring 14 million square kilometres, Antarctica is an untouched, virtually uninhabited expanse of rock and ice that remains protected under a treaty signed by 53 influential countries.

 Though it’s bigger than Australia, India and Argentina combined, its infrastructure is limited to that around the 80 research stations sprinkled across the continent, meaning there are no roads, no shopping malls and zero pollution.